-- Time Expiration: The scored run time expires before another termination criterion is met. - Run Completion: The deployed systems successfully report on all casualties and exit the course.
-Distribution Statement 'A' (Approved for Public Release, Distribution Unlimited)

-- Run Cancellation: Competition Staff cancels the run due to an external factor such as weather, including lightning, rain, snow, or wind. - Emergency Stop: Competition Staff initiates an emergency stop because of an unsafe condition. - By Request: The Team Lead requests an end to the run.
+- Time Expiration: The scored run time expires before another termination criterion is met. - Run Completion: The deployed systems successfully report on all casualties and exit the course. - Run Cancellation: Competition Staff cancels the run due to an external factor such as weather, including lightning, rain, snow, or wind. - Emergency Stop: Competition Staff initiates an emergency stop because of an unsafe condition. - By Request: The Team Lead requests an end to the run.